From the Cook

 Tips & Tricks (5)

-- Peanut Butter Swirl Technique 🌀Warm the peanut butter slightly before swirling to create smoother, more even marbling throughout the brownie batter.
+- Peanut Butter Swirl Perfection 🌀Warm your peanut butter slightly before swirling to ensure it blends smoothly into the batter without clumping, creating beautiful ribbons throughout.

 Recipe Facts